Home > Tips & Tricks > Yellow Watchman Goby Care | A Pistol Shrimp’s Best Friend

 Natural habitat

-Naturally found in the eastern Indian Ocean and the western Pacific, from India to New Caledonia (past Australia), this species calls the shallow reef its home.
-It’s a well-known inhabitant of the iconic Great Barrier reef.
+Naturally found in the eastern Indian Ocean and Western Pacific, from India to New Caledonia (past Australia), the yellow watchman goby calls the reef home.
+It’s a well-known inhabitant of the iconic Great Barrier Reef.

 Did you know?
-Although large amounts of yellow watchman gobies are taken from the wild for the aquarium hobby each year, they’re considered a species of Least Concern by the IUCN.
-Still, we hope that one day soon, all of the ones available in local aquarium stores will be captive bred!
+Although large amounts of yellow watchman gobies are taken from the wild for the aquarium hobby each year, they’re considered a species of Least Concern by the IUCN Red List.
+Still, we hope that one day soon, all of those available in local aquarium stores will be captive bred.

 Yellow watchman goby aquarium

-Because yellow watchman gobies are so small, they don’t need a large tank to thrive.
-A 20 gallon set-up should probably be enough for a single watchman; if you’d like to keep a mated pair, you could consider a 30 gallon.
+Because yellow watchman gobies are small and don’t tend to move very far from the safety of their burrows, they don’t need a large tank to thrive.
+A 20 gallon set-up should probably be enough for a single watchman; if you’d like to keep a mated pair, you could consider a 30-gallon tank.

-This species is a bottom dweller and inhabits burrows, which means an aquarium with a sandy substrate is preferable.
-Make sure there’s a mix of hiding places as well as open spots available, as your watchman will appreciate being able to wait out in the open for food but dart away at the slightest sign of danger.
+Make sure there’s a mix of hiding places as well as more open spots available throughout the tank.
+Your watchman will appreciate being able to wait out in the open for food, but wants to be able to dart into its burrow at the slightest sign of danger.

 Yellow watchman goby compatibility